What are the open call dates?

 - Does your planned work fit with the call for proposals?
 Check that your proposal does indeed address the topic in this open call.

-- Have you contacted the helpdesk, or a DigiFed Partner for support?
-Past experience indicates that proposals with engagement before submission are more likely to succeed.
+- Have you contacted the helpdesk or a DigiFed Partner for support?
+Experience indicates that proposals with engagement before submission are more likely to succeed.
 Each applicant should contact DigiFed as soon as possible for guidance.

 - Have you attended the one line webinars?
 Three webinars are proposed: 1) to propose a general overview of the project and discuss guidelines, 2) to describe the technical bricks and platforms proposed by DigiFed partners.
-If you missed the webinars, the recorded versions are available on line at https://digifed.org/explore/webinars/.
+If you missed the webinars, the recorded version is available online at https://digifed.org/2020/10/17/digifed-webinar-series-2-download/.

 - Does your proposal address the DigiFed technical and services offer?
 Check that your proposed work does indeed comply with the requirements on the usage of DigiFed offer.